 ABOUT THE BOOK

-If you would like to read the first chapter of Tide and Tempest, go HERE.
+If you would like to read the first chapter of Hope Deferred, go HERE.